cvijayarenu/SimpleToDo/README.md

 ==========
 This is Simple To Do android application.
 This app allows to create a to do items , edit them and delete them.

+Completed user stories:

+ * [x] Required: User can view a list of items in the to do list.
+ * [x] Required: User can add a item to the to do list.
+ * [x] Required: User can edit a item in the to do list.
+ * [x] Required: User can delete a item in the to do list.

 1. Adding Item
 -----------
 * Launch the app.